mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 All fully online meetings followed the time zone of the planned in-person meeting location.
-As a six-hour agenda has some flexibility regarding the start time while still fitting within a traditional 8-hour in-person agenda, the start time was approximately noon, with adjustments of an hour or so to mitigate the impact of early morning hours in time zones with many participants.
+As a six-hour agenda has some flexibility regarding the start time while still fitting within a previously used 8-hour in-person agenda, the start time was approximately noon, with adjustments of an hour or so to mitigate the impact of early morning hours in time zones with many participants.
 As selection of in-person meeting sites was consistent with the 1-1-1 guideline as documented